chembl/tractability_pipeline_v2/README.md

 ## Introduction

-This pipeline has been developed to produce tractability data for list of input Ensembl Gene IDs.
-This implementation is based on the public version of the GSK tractability pipeline, published [here](https://pubs.rsc.org/en/content/articlelanding/2018/md/c7md00633k#!divAbstract)
+This pipeline has been developed to produce tractability data for a list of input Ensembl Gene IDs.
+This implementation is based on the public version of the GSK tractability pipeline, published [here](https://pubs.rsc.org/en/content/articlelanding/2018/md/c7md00633k#!divAbstract).

-The pipeline classifies the provided targets into several tractability buckets based on evidence from diverse resources.
+The pipeline assigns the provided targets to tractability buckets based on evidence from diverse resources.
-Information is provided for different potential modalities, which are subdivided into distinct workflows (where *X* = bucket number of the specific modality/workflow):
+Information is provided for different potential drug modalities, which are subdivided into distinct workflows (where *X* = bucket number of the specific modality/workflow):
-- Small molecule tractability (buckets are denoted with "Bucket_X_sm"),
+- Small molecule tractability (buckets are denoted with "Bucket_*X*_sm"),
-- Antibody tractability (buckets with "Bucket_X_ab"),
+- Antibody tractability (buckets with "Bucket_*X*_ab"),
-- PROTAC tractability (buckets with "Bucket_X_PROTAC" and an additional "PROTAC_location_Bucket"), and
+- PROTAC tractability (buckets with "Bucket_*X*_PROTAC" and an additional "PROTAC_location_Bucket"), and
-- clinical evidence for other modalities ("Bucket_X_othercl")
+- clinical evidence for other modalities ("Bucket_*X*_othercl")

+**Output format**
+The pipeline has two main outputs:
-The pipeline's main **output** is a TSV file with one target per row, which is additionally converted into a json data structure.
+1) a **TSV** file (table) with one target per row and bucket data as columns,
+2) a **JSON** data structure (generated from the table output) with a hyrarchical/nested data structure, relating the evidence to the buckets:
+    {$gene: {$modality: {'Bucket_scores': {...}, 'Bucket_evaluation': {...}, 'Bucket_evidences': {...}}}}
+Additionaly the data fetched during execution is saved into a 'fetched data' folder (default).

 ## Installation